-5. Height Height shall meet any applicable airport height limitation ordinances.
+5. Height.
+Height shall meet any applicable airport height limitation ordinances.
 No tower may be more than 195 feet in height unless a waiver from this requirement is granted by the Zoning and Land Regulation Committee based on unique transmission condition problems which cannot be overcome by another location.

 6. Setbacks to property boundaries and public rights of way.

-All structures must meet all front, side and rear setbacks provided by this ordinance and Chapter 11, Dane County Code.
+a.
+All communication towers and accessory structures must meet all front, side, and rear setbacks provided by this ordinance and Chapter 11.